warren-msft/windows-itpro-docs/windows/client-management/mandatory-user-profile.md

 **Applies to**

--   Windows 10
+-   Windows 10, Windows Server 2016

-A mandatory user profile is a roaming user profile that has been pre-configured by an administrator to specify settings for users.
+A mandatory user profile (MUP) is a roaming user profile that has been pre-configured by an administrator to specify settings for users.
 Settings commonly defined in a mandatory profile include (but are not limited to): icons that appear on the desktop, desktop backgrounds, user preferences in Control Panel, printer selections, and more.
 Configuration changes made during a user's session that are normally saved to a roaming user profile are not saved when a mandatory user profile is assigned.

 Mandatory user profiles are useful when standardization is important, such as on a kiosk device or in educational settings.
 Only system administrators can make changes to mandatory user profiles.

 When the server that stores the mandatory profile is unavailable, such as when the user is not connected to the corporate network, users with mandatory profiles can sign in with the locally cached copy of the mandatory profile, if one exists.
 Otherwise, the user will be signed in with a temporary profile.

-User profiles become mandatory profiles when the administrator renames the NTuser.dat file (the registry hive) of each user's profile in the file system of the profile server from `NTuser.dat` to `NTuser.man`.
+User profiles become mandatory profiles when the administrator renames the NTuser.dat file (the registry hive)  in the file system portion of the profile stored on the file server from `NTuser.dat` to `NTuser.man`.
 The `.man` extension causes the user profile to be a read-only profile.

+It is technically possible to change any profile to a mandatory profile by changing the extension to .man, the most common deployment is to create a centralized MUP that all users profiles are loaded from.

 <span id="extension"/>
 ## Profile extension for each Windows version